-Reid Vander Veen gives the credit for his love of the outdoors and deer hunting to two things; his fathers instruction to have patience, do things right, and make every opportunity count, and his father-in-laws abundant efforts to grow and sustain a healthy deer population where the family hunts in South Dakota.
-Growing up in the Midwest, Reid took advantage of every opportunity he had to be outdoors, be that fishing with his father or friends, riding along in the combine with his grandfather, or helping friends and family with field and livestock chores.
+Reid Vander Veen gives the credit for his love of the outdoors and deer hunting to two things.
+First his fathers instruction to have patience, do things right, and make every opportunity count.
+Second his father-in-laws abundant efforts to grow and sustain a healthy deer population where the family hunts in South Dakota.
+Growing up in the Midwest, Reid took advantage of every opportunity he had to be outdoors.
+Not only fishing with his father or friends or riding along in the combine with his grandfather but helping friends and family with field and livestock chores.
 This upbringing has instilled in Reid an intense passion for spending time in Gods great outdoors.

-Getting into hunting as a teenager in Iowa, Reid quickly became addicted to the pursuit of mature animals and this addiction continues to consume him as an adult.
-He loves the challenge of having to draw bucks in close to harvest them with a bow and believes the closest thing to Heaven on Earth is being 15 feet off the ground in a tree stand.
+Getting into hunting as a teenager in Iowa, Reid quickly became addicted to the pursuit of mature animals.
+Consequently this addiction continues to consume him as an adult.
+He loves the challenge of having to draw bucks in close.
+Not to mention harvest them with a bow.
+And believes the closest thing to Heaven on Earth is being 15 feet off the ground in a tree stand.

 Reid credits his success with deer hunting to the countless hours spent in planning, scouting, and preparation leading up to each deer season.
 A key component of that preparation is the use of RAKS™ Big Game Supplements to ensure a healthy deer herd.
 Proper nutrition and quality deer management have allowed the family to consistently take high quality, mature deer in Northern South Dakota, a part of the country Reid feels is often overlooked and underrated when it comes to deer hunting.